aarongable/draft-acme-ari/draft-aaron-acme-ari.md

 The extensions to the ACME protocol described in this document build upon the Security Considerations and threat model defined in Section 10.1 of [@!RFC8555].

-This document specifies that renewalInfo resources should be exposed via unauthenticated GET requests, a departure from RFC8555’s requirement that clients must send POST-as-GET requests to fetch resources from the server.
+This document specifies that renewalInfo resources **MUST** be exposed and accessed via unauthenticated GET requests, a departure from RFC8555’s requirement that clients must send POST-as-GET requests to fetch resources from the server.
 This is because the information contained in renewalInfo resources is not considered confidential, and because allowing renewalInfo to be easily cached is advantageous to shed load from clients which do not respect the Retry-After header.

 # IANA Considerations